holyketzer/cv/README.md

 <span> | <span>
 -- | ----------------
 Period |  2003 - 2008
-Institution | Tomsk State University of Control Systems and Radioelectronics Faculty | Radio Design
-Department | Department of Radio Electronic Technologies and Environmental Monitoring Degree | Specialist
-Specialization | Design and Technology of Radio Electronic Tools Degree work | Computer simulation system for microstrip lines for integrated microwave devices.
+Location | Tomsk State University of Control Systems and Radioelectronics Faculty | Radio Design at Department of Radio Electronic Technologies and Environmental Monitoring Specialization | Design and Technology of Radio Electronic Tools Degree work | Computer simulation system for microstrip lines for integrated microwave devices.